Globally Convergent Multilevel Training of Deep Residual Networks: Numerical results

-In this section, we study the convergence properties of the proposed DSS-RMTR method.
-Our implementation of ResNets is based on the library Keras~\cite{chollet2015keras}, while the solution strategies are implemented using library NumPy~\cite{walt2011numpy}.
-During all experiments, we consider a fixed set of parameters, summarized in Table~\ref{table:params_solver_resnet}.
 The single-level DSS-TR method is obtained by calling the DSS-RMTR algorithm with~$L=1$.
 The numerical experiments employ the DSS-RMTR method with and without the Hessian approximation strategy.
 If only first-order information is used, then the solution of the trust-region subproblem is provided by a Cauchy point (CP)~\cite{nocedal2006numerical}.
-If the L-SR1 Hessian approximation is employed, then the trust-region subproblems are solved using the orthonormal basis method~\cite{brust2017solving}.
-Our implementation of the L-SR1 method is based on a compact matrix representation~\cite{nocedal1980updating}.
-An initial approximation of the Hessian is obtained by solving an eigenvalue problem as proposed in Reference~\cite{rafati2018improving}.
+If the LSR1 Hessian approximation is employed, then the trust-region subproblems are solved using the orthonormal basis method~\cite{brust2017solving}.
+Our implementation of the LSR1 method is based on a compact matrix representation~\cite{nocedal1980updating}.
+An initial approximation of the Hessian is obtained by solving an eigenvalue problem as proposed in~\cite{rafati2018improving}.

 Compared to the first-order stochastic methods, the limited-memory secant methods have a higher computational cost per iteration.
 However, this additional cost becomes marginal as the size of mini-batches increases~\cite{bottou2018optimization}.
 For this reason, we set the memory size to~$M=1$ at the beginning of the training process.
-The value of~$M$ is then increased by one, every time the mini-batch size is enlarged by the DSS strategy.
+The value of~$M$ is increased by one, every time the mini-batch size is enlarged by the DSS strategy.

 All presented experiments are performed at the Swiss National Supercomputing Centre~(CSCS) using XC50 compute nodes of the Piz Daint supercomputer.
 Each XC50 compute node consists of the Intel Xeon E5-2690 v3 processor and an NVIDIA Tesla P100 graphics card.
 The memory of a node is $64\,$GB, while the memory of a graphics card is $16\,$GB.